exeter-data-analytics/reproducibleScience/README.md

-# Organised, transparent and reproducible science using R, git, and remake
+# Organised, transparent and reproducible science using R, git, and drake

 This repository contains data and code needed to reproduce the content for the Day 2 Exeter data analytics workshop run by Drs Charlotte Brand and Diego Barneche.